What is SECC?

 - To help those who are less fortunate through no fault of their own.

-- To support a favorite charity on a regular basis.
+- To support a favorite cause or charity on a regular basis.

 - It will make you feel great.